tfrench15/redis-proxy/README.md

 The cache, imported from Hashicorp's `simplelru` cache, is a doubly-linked list.
 Looking up a key has linear time complexity (O(n)).
 Adding a key to the cache has constant time complexity (O(1)).

+#### Instructions (TODO)

+To test the cache, enter the top-level directory and run `make test`.
+Note that I'm currently learning how to publish the Proxy to Docker, so that testing and running the cache is doable with a single click.